 The combination of that bulging muffin-top, those sore joints, and your lack of energy signals the pressing need to lose weight.
 Turning yourself into a calorie counter might help, but wouldn’t a respected weight-loss diet get you there more easily?
 So shouldn't you adopt one of those "best diet" plans? … Read More

 The foods you consume can make a significant impact on your health, and so can the beverages you drink.
 A growing body of research reveals that beverage choice is far more important than once thought.
 When you drink a beverage—even if it is rich in calories, sugar, fat, and/or fiber—your … Read More

 If you’re thinking about following a low-carbohydrate diet, you may want to reconsider.
 Some foods that contain carbs also provide a wealth of nutrients and fiber—important for a balanced diet.
 On the other hand, if you typically eat lots of processed, high-carb foods made primarily of white flour and added … Read More

 If you’re aiming to reduce the number of calories you consume in order to lose weight, you’ll want to include plenty of low-calorie foods, ones that are high in nutritional value—in your diet plan.
-Fortunately, almost all non-starchy vegetables and fruits are low-calorie foods, … Read More
+Fortunately, almost all non-starchy vegetables and fruits are low-calorie foods, so you have a large selection … Read More

 For two years, the Food and Drug Administration (FDA) analyzed current ingredient labels on food products with the goal of making them more informative for consumers.
 In late 2016, the FDA announced its results and a roll-out plan.
-According to a release, "January 1, 2020 will … Read More
+According to a release, "January 1, 2020 will be the uniform compliance … Read More